QFCatMSU/GL-assessments/README.md

 ## GLAM

-An example of a lake whitefish assessment model
+An example of a lake whitefish assessment model - *simulated data